Navigational database: Description

 For many years the primary defence of navigational APIs was performance.
 Database systems that support navigational APIs often use internal storage structures that contain physical links or pointers from one record to another.
 While such structures may allow very efficient navigation, they have disadvantages because it becomes difficult to reorganize the physical placement of data.
 It is quite possible to implement navigational APIs without low-level pointer chasing (Bachman's paper envisaged logical relationships being implemented just as in relational systems, using primary keys and foreign keys), so the two ideas should not be conflated.
 But without the performance benefits of low-level pointers, navigational APIs become harder to justify.

 Hierarchical models often construct primary keys for records by concatenating the keys that appear at each level in the hierarchy.
 Such composite identifiers are found in computer file names (/usr/david/docs/index.txt), in URIs, in the Dewey decimal system, and for that matter in postal addresses.
 Such a composite key can be considered as representing a navigational path to a record; but equally, it can be considered as a simple primary key allowing associative access.

 As relational systems came to prominence in the 1980s, navigational APIs (and in particular, procedural APIs) were criticized and fell out of favour.
 The 1990s, however, brought a new wave of object-oriented databases that often provided both declarative and procedural interfaces.
-One explanation for this is that they were often used to represent graph-structured information (for example spatial data and engineering data) where access is inherently recursive: the mathematics underpinning SQL (specifically, first-order predicate calculus) does not have sufficient power to support recursive queries, even those as simple as a transitive closure.
+One explanation for this is that they were often used to represent graph-structured information (for example spatial data and engineering data) where access is inherently recursive: the mathematics originally underpinning SQL (specifically, first-order predicate calculus) does not have sufficient power to support recursive queries, even those as simple as a transitive closure.
+More recent SQL implementations do support hierarchical and recursive queries.

 A current example of a popular navigational API can be found in the Document Object Model (DOM) often used in web browsers and closely associated with JavaScript.
 The DOM is essentially an in-memory hierarchical database with an API that is both procedural and navigational.
 By contrast, the same data (XML or HTML) can be accessed using XPath, which can be categorized as declarative and navigational: data is accessed by following relationships, but the calling program does not issue a sequence of instructions to be followed in order.
 Languages such as SPARQL used to retrieve Linked Data from the Semantic Web are also simultaneously declarative and navigational.